gsalaman/astro_notes/journal.md

 Then, with 2x barlow, put 'em in all the way, and it's about the same focus point.

-Now, checking the post:
+Now, checking the poles xpiece:
 Prime with ZWO:  1271 pixels.

-2xBarlowed Prime with ZWO: 2907 pixels
+2xBarlowed Prime with ZWO: 2907 pixels.

+It's 540 arc-seconds long.

+So, for Prime, we're at 2.35 pixels per arc-second.
+Pure math says 2.62.
+That's pretty close.
+For barlowed prime, we're at 5.38 pixels per arc-second.
+Pure math says 5.14.
+Also pretty close.

 # 3-25-25 Planetary test